Moonshine-IDE/MoonshineWebsite/docs/moonshine/build_moonshine_in_moonshine.md

 ![Workspace](./img/workspace.png)

-Make sure VisualEditorConverterLib is selected, go to Project menu and click Build with Apache Ant.
+Make sure VisualEditorConverterLib is selected, go to the Project menu, and click Build with Apache Ant.

 ![Build with Ant](./img/build-with-ant.png)

-Make sure the build is successfull in the Console output.
+Make sure the build is successful in the Console output.
 Please note, that the build artifact is exported **to the other repository**.

 ![Output](./img/converter-lib-output.png)